Dyson class news and information

 Meet the Team

 Year 5: Mrs Nichola Addison (Monday, Tuesday and alternating Wednesdays), Mrs Nicola Owens (Thursday and Friday and alternating Wednesdays).

 Year 6: Miss Jess Coleman, Mr Matthew Lavis and Mrs Sandra Broadbent.

 Here is an overview of the learning we will be doing across the curriculum:

-In English we will be writing our own poetry based on cocoa plantations, focusing on the lives of those working there.
+In English we will be writing our own narratives, persuasive letters and character descriptions.
 Here we will seek to include figurative language such as metaphors, similes and personification to help capture the reader's imagination.
-We will also write a diary entry based on a day in the life of a young person working on the cocoa farms of West Africa supported by knowledge from our key text: Bitter Chocolate, by Sally Grindley.
+We will also write a setting description of a mysteriously vanishing shop, supported by knowledge from our key text: The Nowhere Emporium, by Ross Mackenzie.

-In Maths we will developing our skills of arithmetic in our daily arithmetic practice and applying these within our continuation of learning of multiplication and division in Year 5 and fractions, decimals and percentages in Year 6.
+In Maths we will developing our skills of arithmetic in our daily arithmetic practice and applying these within our learning of fractions, decimals and percentages in Year 5 and we will be moving on to explore measurement and shape in Year 6.
 We will be refining our reasoning skills with the use of APE (answer, prove it and explain).

 Art and design

 This Term we continue with Real PE where children progress through lessons at their pwn pace, focusing on fundamental movement and strengthening activities.
 We will also be starting to look further at our badminton skills, ensuring we all know how to serve, clear and perform a drop shot!

 Please ensure your child’s PE kit is labelled and left in school until the end of each term, when it can be taken home and washed.
 As the weather gets colder the children will need to also have warm suitable clothing.
 If your child has long hair, it will need to be tied up on these days.
 Finally, please also ensure any earrings are removed on PE days or covered by a plaster.
 PE days vary, so please ensure your child has a PE kit in each day.